 If you’re 16 or over you can work:

 - part-time during term for up to 10 hours per week

 - full-time during vacations

-- on a work placement as part of your course, (but not for more than 50% of your course time)
+- on a work placement as part of your course (but not for more than 50% of your course)

 - take a full-time permanent job or be self-employed

-- work as a professional sportsperson (eg a sports coach) or entertainer
+- work as a professional sportsperson (for example a sports coach) or entertainer

-- bring in family members (‘dependants’) - if your parents want to accompany you, they’ll need to apply for a Parent of a Child At School visa
+- bring family members (‘dependants’) - if a parent wants to accompany you, they’ll need to apply for a Parent of a Child Student visa visa

 If your application is successful, you’ll get a full list of what you can and cannot do with a Child Student visa.